 Purchased with help from the Friends of the National Libraries and the Dame Helen Gardner Bequest, 2003

 - Philip Edward Morrell (1870-1943), Politician; husband of Lady Ottoline Morrell.
-Sitter associated with 191 portraits, Artist associated with 340 portraits.
+Sitter associated with 191 portraits, Artist or producer associated with 340 portraits.